Ibexian/EastMeetsKitchen/_posts/2016-08-10-vegan-toffee-panna-cotta.md

 I love the technique of using gelatin in place a recipe that usually employs eggs as a thickener.
 That's because eggs are quite fickle.
 They break when the temperature is too high.
 They don't thicken enough if the temperature is too low.

 I first learned of this technique when I was working as a pastry cook.
-A pastry chef friend told me that you should try to take one or two recipes from every place you work at and create a repertoire.
+A pastry chef friend told me that you should try to take one or two recipes from every place you work at and create a repertoire, sort of speak.
 The gelatin panna cotta recipe was one of these recipes because it is ridiculously easy and fail-proof, but the results are amazing.

 <figure>
     <img src="/images/221-4.jpg">